ISFP

 What cognitive functions does the ISFP use?

-The ISFP stack is Introverted Feeling (dominant), Extraverted Sensing (auxiliary), Introverted Intuition (tertiary), and Extraverted Thinking (inferior).
-The shadow stack mirrors these with opposite attitudes.
+The ISFP cognitive stack is Introverted Feeling (dominant), Extraverted Sensing (auxiliary), Introverted Intuition (tertiary), and Extraverted Thinking (inferior).
+The shadow stack mirrors these with the opposite attitudes.

 Explore ISFP in Depth